cilium/cilium/contrib/release/README.md

 ## uploadrev

-The `uploadrev` script takes a git revision as the only argument and uploads it to releases.cilium.io.
+The `uploadrev` script takes a git revision as the only argument and uploads all relevant files to releases.cilium.io.
 For the script to work AWS credentials are required.
 Please see the [AWS CLI documentation][2] for configuration.

 The below commands should work when run from a Cilium tree.
 Note that the script will stash away any uncommitted staged changes and attempts to checkout the revision.
-The files uploaded to the AWS bucket are in `_build/<revision>`.
+The files uploaded to the AWS bucket are in \_build/<revision>.

+This includes the source code in zip and tar.gz format, binaries for Cilium CLI, agent, health, bugtool, monitor and seperate sha256 files.
+Using `v1.0.0-rc2` the following files would be uploaded:

+	cilium-agent-x86_64
+	cilium-agent-x86_64.sha256sum
+	cilium-bugtool-x86_64
+	cilium-bugtool-x86_64.sha256sum
+	cilium-health-x86_64
+	cilium-health-x86_64.sha256sum
+	cilium-node-monitor-x86_64
+	cilium-node-monitor-x86_64.sha256sum
+	cilium-x86_64
+	cilium-x86_64.sha256sum
+	v1.0.0-rc2.tar.gz
+	v1.0.0-rc2.tar.gz.sha256sum
+	v1.0.0-rc2.zip
+	v1.0.0-rc2.zip.sha256sum

 If no arguments are supplied the usage is printed